Daemonite/mysql-backup-s3/README.md

 - `S3_ENDPOINT` the AWS Endpoint URL, for S3 Compliant APIs such as [minio](https://minio.io) (default: none)
 - `S3_S3V4` set to `yes` to enable AWS Signature Version 4, required for [minio](https://minio.io) servers (default: no)
 - `MULTI_FILES` Allow to have one file per database if set `yes` default: no)
-- `SCHEDULE` backup schedule time, see explainatons below

-### Automatic Periodic Backups

-You can additionally set the `SCHEDULE` environment variable like `-e SCHEDULE="@daily"` to run the backup automatically.

-More information about the scheduling can be found [here](http://godoc.org/github.com/robfig/cron#hdr-Predefined_schedules).